scaleoutsean/solidfire-windows/README.md

   - On one Windows host, bring those volumes online and format them
   - In the Failover Cluster GUI (assuming you use it to provide HA to VMs), add new cluster disk(s) and convert them to Cluster Shared Volumes
   - When deploying VMs, place them on a CSV or change Hyper-V defaults to make that happen automatically
-- [Optional] Install (out-of-band) SolidFire Management VM on cluster shared storage.
+- [Optional] Install (out-of-band) SolidFire Management VM (use ISO to install) on Cluster Shared Storage.
 It can monitor SolidFire events and hardware and alert NetApp Support to problems, as well as give you actionable info via NetApp ActiveIQ analytics
 - [Optional] Install and configure NetApp OneCollect for scheduled gathering of sytem events and configuration changes.
 It can be extremely helpful in case of technical issues with the cluster

 ## Hyper-V and Storage Administration

-- Come up with a SolidFire, Windows and CSV naming rules (including for clones and remote copies, if aplicable)
+- Highly recommended: come up with naming rules (including for clones and remote copies, if aplicable) for SolidFire Windows and CSV Volumes and (SolidFire) Snapshots

 ### Security